reactioncommerce/reaction/README.md

 * A focus on marketing - it's easy to have products, order processing and customer records.
 Translating that to conversions and traffic are often the difficult component.
 * Leveraging data from social networks, and Reaction itself to present actionable merchandising data
 * Limited separation of administrative functionality and "front end".
 Same template should be used to edit/create/read views.
-* Statistics / event tracking should be built in from the beginning throughout, and provide actionable information.
+* Realtime data,statistics and event tracking built in from the beginning throughout, and provide actionable information.
 * As modular as possible so that any package can be customized/overwritten - i.e.: need a special order processing process, then override/extend the default
 * Core packages to enable site should be a simple and generic as possible, layering complexity by adding packages through a package store ('app store') approach
 * Common marketing and SEO practices should be fundamental core features